Letters of Permission (Canadian Universities)

 • Reading list

 Your Letter of Permission cannot be finalized until you have submitted any course outlines that are required.
+The Letter of Permission may be cancelled if the course outlines do not include all the required information needed for assessment.
 There is no guarantee that a specific course will transfer until it is confirmed to be eligible for transfer credit in your Letter of Permission.
 Once finalized, your Letter of Permission will be sent directly to you at your University of Toronto email address.

 You are responsible for sending a copy of the Letter of Permission to the host university, if required.
 Keep in mind that providing a Letter of Permission does not guarantee that you will be able to enrol in the course(s) at the host university.

 Once you have received final marks for the courses that you completed, arrange for the host university to send your official final electronic transcript directly to transfer.artsci@utoronto.ca.
+Transfer credit will not be awarded if you fail to submit your final official transcripts by the end of the semester.
 Transcript copies issued to you will not be accepted.
 When requesting your transcript from your host university, please include your first and last name and, if possible, your U of T student number.

 If your host university cannot provide an electronic final transcript, please contact ask.artsci@utoronto.ca

 If you have requested graduation, there are important deadlines for you to submit all required documentation and final transcripts.
-If you miss these deadlines you may need to delay your graduation.
+If you miss these deadlines you may need to postpone your graduation.

-• June graduation: The deadline to submit final official transcripts is May 1.
+• Spring graduation: The deadline to submit final official transcripts is May 1.

-• November graduation: The deadline to submit final official transcripts is October 1.
+• Fall graduation: The deadline to submit final official transcripts is October 1.